 Table 1.
-List of violin makers, musical instruments and samples considered in the project.
+List of the violin makers, musical instruments and samples considered in this project.

-Nevertheless, the constraint imposed by the sampling geometry and by the reduced layer thickness of the layers, produced a hundred of complex spectra deriving from the cross-sections.
-This analytical approach - albeit promising for achieving the characterization of the coating system - requires a huge effort to obtain a reliable and rigorous preliminary picture of the information hidden in the whole IR data set.
-Consequently, to support the data-processing step in view of extending the use of this analytical technique to a larger number of samples, and to obtain as much information as possible from the analyses, it was decided to process the spectra with a multivariate approach.
-In fact, chemometric tools are used to elaborate data from a multivariate point of view, in order to unravel relevant information carried by the spectroscopic signals such as SR-FTIR spectra.
-In particular, through an unsupervised exploratory procedure, namely Principal Component Analysis (PCA), it is possible to understand the relationship between all the variables and to stand out the sample patterns according to the weight of the variables in a new reduced space defined by the PC components [29,30].
-Moreover, supervised classification methods (such as linear discriminant analysis, partial least squares-discriminant analysis, support vector machines, artificial neural network) enable the definition of rules aimed at distinguishing objects into classes, such as different materials, allowing material classification and skipping visual inspection of the large number of spectra.
+Despite the constraints imposed by the sampling geometry and by the reduced layer thickness, numerous complex spectra were derived from the cross sections.
+While this analytical approach is promising for achieving the characterisation of the coating system, a huge amount of effort is required to obtain a reliable and rigorous preliminary picture of the information hidden in the entire infrared (IR) data set.
+Consequently, to support the data-processing step in view of extending the use of this analytical technique to a larger number of samples, and to obtain as much information as possible from the analyses, it was decided to process the spectra using a multivariate approach.
+In fact, various chemometric tools are generally used to elaborate the data from a multivariate point of view, which allows for unravelling the relevant information carried by the spectroscopic signals in terms of, for example, SR–FTIR spectra.
+Specifically, through the use of an unsupervised exploratory procedure, namely, principal component analysis (PCA), it is possible to understand the relationship between all the variables and to extract the sample patterns according to the weight of the variables in a new reduced space defined by the PC components [29,30].
+Moreover, supervised classification methods (e.g. linear discriminant analysis, partial least squares–discriminant analysis [PLS–DA], support vector machines, artificial neural networks) enable the definition of rules aimed at distinguishing objects into classes, such as different materials, which allows for material classification and for skipping the visual inspection of the large number of spectra.

-Under this scenario, the present work is aimed at (i) developing a multivariate methodological frame for managing and interpreting large IR data sets, and, consequently, (ii) comparing and describing the spectra collected on the six micro-samples through chemometric tools, namely PCA and PLS-DA.
+Within this context, the present work aimed to (i) develop a multivariate methodological framework for managing and interpreting large IR data sets and subsequently (ii) compare and describe the spectra collected for the six micro-samples using the chemometric tools, namely, PCA and PLS–DA.

-Summarizing the outline of the remainder of the paper, in section 2 the musical instruments considered in the research, the micro-sampling and the embedding method will be described.
-In addition, the procedures used during the SR-FTIR micro-spectroscopic analyses will be explained, together with the chemometrics approach and its procedures.
-In sections 3, expected IR bands and results obtained through PCA from the IR data set exploration will be presented and discussed.
-To conclude, in 3.2 paragraph the classification results obtained by PLS-DA modelling will be described.
+The remainder of the paper is organised as follows.
+In section 2, the musical instruments considered in the research, the micro-sampling, and the embedding method are described, while the procedures used during the SR–FTIR micro-spectroscopic analyses are explained together with the chemometrics approach and the attendant procedures.
+In section 3, the expected IR bands and the results obtained via PCA from the IR data set exploration are presented and discussed alongside the classification results obtained via PLS–DA modelling.
+Finally, the findings are summarised and potential future research directions are outlined in section 4.

 MATERIALS AND METHODS

-The experimental plan encompasses the analysis of six sub-millimetric samples collected from four different bowed string instruments (Table 1): a fragment of a cello made by Francesco Ruggeri during the 17th Century (FR_c), the Toscano violin made by Antonio Stradivari in 1690 (AS_v), the Bracco small violin (LS_sv1, LS_sv2 and LS_sv3) and a private property small violin (LS_v), both made by Lorenzo Storioni in 1793 and 1790, respectively.
+The experimental plan encompassed the analysis of six sub-millimetric samples collected from four different bowed string instruments (Table 1): a fragment of a cello made by Francesco Ruggeri during the 17th Century (FR_c), the Toscano violin made by Antonio Stradivari in 1690 (AS_v), and the Bracco small violin (LS_sv1, LS_sv2 and LS_sv3) and a small privately owned violin (LS_v), which were made by Lorenzo Storioni in 1793 and 1790, respectively.
 The samples were collected under high magnification, employing a disposable blade scalpel on selected areas of the musical instruments.
-After sampling, the fragments were embedded into epoxy resin (Epofix Struers and Epofix Hardener, 15:2), and then cut as cross-sections.
-The surface was then dry-polished with silicon carbide fine sandpaper (500-8000 mesh), obtaining a flat surface.
-At least two layers of organic binders - with a minimum thickness of 10 µm - were observed through an optical microscope in the coating systems of the five selected samples.
+Following the sampling, the fragments were embedded into epoxy resin (Epofix Struers and Epofix Hardener, 15:2), and then cut into cross sections.
+The surface was then dry-polished using silicon-carbide fine sandpaper (500–8,000 mesh) to obtain a flat surface.
+At least two layers of organic binders with a minimum thickness of 10 µm were observed through an optical microscope in the coating systems of the five selected samples.